sourcegraph/handbook/content/strategy-goals/strategy/code-insights/index.md

 #### 1 Year vision

-> Any Sourcegraph user uses Code Insights-powered features to get a uniquely valuable view of code that displays actionable information about historical usage, code structure, or other high-level patterns that make their daily work more effective.
+> Any Sourcegraph user uses Code Insights features to see actionable information about historical usage, code structure, and other high-level patterns that improve the efficiency of their daily workflows.

 #### 3 Year vision

-> Code Insights-powered features are table stakes features for what good code search and navigation must provide.
+> Code Insights features are table stakes for what best-in-class code search and navigation must provide.
 For engineering leaders, Sourcegraph Code Insights provide Sourcegraph-built custom value metrics and combines with all other data sources about your code to be the singular home for any high-level question, impact, or code analysis.
 These same metrics are surfaced in-flow to developers to enable an entire organization to move towards the same goals effectively.

 #### 10 year vision

-> Code Insights is inseparable is the foundation upon which all developers everywhere naturally track, measure, learn, predict, and optimize their engineering and codebase – the best practices of big data become the best practices for managing big code.
+> Code Insights is the foundation upon which all developers everywhere naturally track, measure, learn, predict, and optimize their engineering and codebase – the best practices of big data become the best practices for managing big code both in-flow and deliberately.

 ### Guiding principles